 RCOE (College of Education Building) room 301.
 Street parking is available after 5pm near the building and on King St, or the surface lot off of Howard St.

-This class may be taken for one Continuing Education Unit (CEU) and is relevant for educators of all areas and backgrounds, particularly art educators and guidance counselors.
+This class may be taken for one Continuing Education Unit (CEU) and is relevant for educators of all areas and backgrounds, particularly K-12 teachers seeking to integrate the arts, art educators, and guidance counselors.

 Course schedule subject to change for in-person offerings.

 ***All in person course registration is limited to maintain proper social distancing.
 All participants will be required to follow Appalachian State's "Return to Campus" protocols.
 In the event that Appalachian State University classes move fully online, all in person Craft Enrichment courses will be cancelled and participants will be provided a prorated refund.